i3thuan5/multiple-databases-backup/README.md

 ## Features

-### Backup Multiple Databases at Once
+### Backup Multiple Databases Simultaneously

-Simply add the `backup.postgres=true` label on database containers that needs backup.
-The backup script will automatically discover containers with `backup.postgres=true` label and run the backup command against all of them.
+To backup multiple databases simultaneously, you can label the database containers that require backup with the `backup.postgres=true` label.
+The backup script will then identify all containers with this label and execute the backup command for each of them.

 ### Easy Configuration